In Fabric: Production

 In September 2017, it was announced that Marianne Jean-Baptiste had joined the cast of the film, with Peter Strickland directing from a screenplay he wrote.
 Andy Starke served as a producer on the film, and Ian Benson, Lizzie Francke, Rose Garnett, Stephen Kelliher, Patrick Howson, Phil Hunt and Compton Ross served as executive producers on the film under their Blue Bear Rook Films, Bankside Films, BBC Films and British Film Institute banners, respectively.
-In November 2017, Hayley Squires, Julian Barratt, Gwendoline Christie, Leo Bill, Steve Oram, Fatma Mohamed, Jaygann Ayeh, and Richard Bremmer joined the cast of the film.
+In November 2017, Hayley Squires, Julian Barratt, Gwendoline Christie, Leo Bill, Steve Oram, Fatma Mohamed, Jaygann Ayeh and Richard Bremmer joined the cast of the film.

-Strickland commented that when writing the script he drew inspiration from both the curious nature of second-hand shops and his memories of being taken to department stores as a child, in particular the now closed Jacksons head branch in Reading, Berkshire.
+Strickland commented that when writing the script he drew inspiration from both the curious nature of second-hand shops and his memories of being taken to department stores as a child, in particular the now-closed Jacksons head branch in Reading, Berkshire.
 He wanted to interrogate the reactions people have to clothing.
 The dress itself was therefore very important.
 It also needed to fit a range of body types, so costume designer Jo Thompson made a simple red silk wrap dress.

 Release

 In March 2018, Curzon Artificial Eye acquired UK distribution rights to the film.
 The film had its world premiere at the Toronto International Film Festival on 13 September 2018.
-Shortly after, A24 acquired U.S. distribution rights to the film.
-It was released in the United Kingdom on 28 June 2019.
-It was released in the United States on 6 December 2019.
+Shortly afterwards, A24 acquired US distribution rights to the film.
+It was released in the United Kingdom on 28 June 2019 and in the United States on 6 December 2019.